PRESIDENT

 and made presentations to

-the oil refining industry regarding opportunities for reusing hazardous
+representatives from the oil refining industry regarding opportunities

 - Developed